gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Technical Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Technical Legal Provisions and are provided without warranty as described in the Revised BSD License.

 --- abstract